 Home Ventilation Program

-The home ventilation program cares for children who require assistance with breathing using a ventilator through a tracheostomy.
+The Seattle Children's home ventilation program cares for children who require assistance with breathing using a ventilator through a tracheostomy.
 Some children require ventilation throughout their life, and others require it for a period of a few years while growth or healing takes place.

 What services do we offer?

-- We will help resolve issues with poorly functioning equipment.
+- Resolve issues with poorly functioning equipment.

-- We will review your child’s growth and nutrition.
+- Review your child’s growth and nutrition.

 Why choose Seattle Children’s?

 Seattle Children’s is one of the best pediatric pulmonary programs in the nation.
 We care for children across the entire state of Washington, and into Montana, Alaska and Idaho, from large cities to very small towns.
-We have cared for the sickest patients in this region, and make it our priority to optimize their care at home.
+We have cared for the sickest patients in this region and make it our priority to optimize their care at home.
 Our team of specialists will work closely with your child and family starting in the hospital, continuing through the duration of their ventilator needs, and beyond.

 Meet the Home Ventilation Program Team